-There are some measures which can lessen the adverse impacts of dams on aquatic habitat, native fish and recreational interests.
+There are some mitigating measures which can lessen the adverse impacts of dams on aquatic habitat, native fish and recreational interests.
 The main measure is to release water on a regular basis to create variations in the flow of the water body.
 This is important for flushing the river and removing excess sediments and weeds.
-Mighty River Power has a regulatory requirement to release daily spills of water down the Aratiatia Rapids to meet recreational and tourism demands.
+Mercury has a regulatory requirement to release daily spills of water down the Aratiatia Rapids to meet recreational and tourism demands.

 If the construction of a dam or reservoir is likely to disrupt the movement of sediment, then a sediment sluicing facility should be incorporated into the structure.

 Some hydro lakes, such as Lake Benmore and Lake Hayes, are used for a diversity of activities including freshwater aquaculture, fishing, rowing and recreational boating, as well as for energy generation.
 Management therefore needs to balance the needs of these competing uses.